Search

 Reasons to study

-There are two strands to the course; Architecture and Architecture International.
+The course works alongside our suite of built environment courses, to help you develop a strong understanding of professionalism within the construction industry.
+There are two strands to the course: Architecture, and Architecture International.
 In the final year of the course, you can opt for a Home or International Design Studio.
-Both have a distinctive approach to the subject, allowing you to explore different cultural regions.
-The environmental and social nature of the course means that youll experience ideas and influences that are as diverse as they are creative.
+Both offer a distinctive approach to the subject, allowing you to explore different cultural regions.
+The environmental and social nature of the course means that you’ll experience ideas and influences that are as diverse as they are creative.

-• Theres never been a more interesting, or important time to be an architect.
-The design of beautiful, practical and efficient buildings for individuals, businesses and communities around the world is of greater and greater importance as we face the demands and challenges of the future.
-A future which, in many ways, is uncertain, as we tackle social, cultural and climatic changes (emergencies) globally that will inevitably affect the way in which we interact with each other and with our planet.
+There’s never been a more interesting, or important time to be an architect.
+The need for the design of beautiful, practical, and efficient buildings for individuals, businesses and communities around the world is greater as we face the demands and challenges of the future.
+A future which, in many ways, is uncertain, as we tackle social, cultural, and climatic changes (emergencies) globally.

-• Upon graduating you'd be able to work in a wide range of architectural practices and could be sought after for your practical ability and creative flair.
-Youll be well prepared to work in a professional environment and ready to progress to the next stage of your architectural career.
+Upon successful graduation, you may be able to work in a wide range of architectural practices and could find that you are in demand for your practical ability and creative flair.

-• The course is recognised by the Architects Registration Board (ARB), the body that regulates the architects profession in the UK.
-Good news if youre planning to continue on to be an architect, as you have to register with the ARB to be able to practise under the title of ‘architect in the UK.
+The course is recognised by the Architects Registration Board (ARB) – the body that regulates the architects’ profession in the UK.
+This is good news if you’re planning to be an architect following the degree, as you must register with the ARB to practise under the title of ‘architect’ in the UK.

 *See ‘Additional Costs’ under ‘Fees and Finance’ section